oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     connection = oracledb.connect(user="scott", password=pw, dsn=ldapurl)

-To use an LDAP URL in python-oracledb Thick mode when :attr:`defaults.thick_mode_dsn_passthrough` is *False*, a connection hook function is required as shown below for Thin mode.
+To use an LDAP URL in python-oracledb Thick mode when :attr:`oracledb.defaults.thick_mode_dsn_passthrough
+<Defaults.thick_mode_dsn_passthrough>` is *False*, a connection hook function
+is required as shown below for Thin mode.
 This lets LDAP URLs be utilized when python-oracledb uses any supported Oracle Client library version.

 **Python-oracledb Thin Mode LDAP URLs**